yaplik/satnogs-client/doc/architecture.rst

 * Does orbital calculation for the position of the observer and the tracked object (using ``PyEphem``).
 * Sends ``rotctl/rigctl`` commands to control **SatNOGS** rotator.
 * Spawns processes to run demodulation/decoding software with the signal received as input.
-* Stores the received signal locally.
 * Posts observation data back to the network.

-Except of it's core functionality, **SatNOGS client** is responsible to send logs and report back to the network if an issue is encountered.

 Modules
 ~~~~~~~